Penn's Creek massacre: Albany and Walking Purchases

-Although the provincial governments recognized the Iroquois as the sole owners of the land, the Lenape had been living in the Wyoming Valley and other parts of the Susquehanna Valley since having been forced off their own traditional lands in the Lehigh Valley of eastern Pennsylvania 17 years earlier by the 1737 Walking Purchase.
+Although the provincial governments recognized the Haudenosaunee as the sole owners of the land, the Lenape had been living in the Wyoming Valley and other parts of the Susquehanna Valley since having been forced off their own traditional lands in the Lehigh Valley of eastern Pennsylvania 17 years earlier by the 1737 Walking Purchase.
 In that event, John Penn's uncles (Thomas Penn and John "The American" Penn) had produced a copy of what was likely an unsigned draft of a deed which had been drawn up 50 years earlier, when their father William Penn had been considering buying land from the Lenape; it stated that the Lenape had sold William Penn as much land in their valley as could be walked by a man in a day-and-a-half.
 Although the Lenape protested the validity of the document, they were told by the provincial government that it was legally binding.
-Believing they had no choice, four Lenape chiefs signed an agreement to abide by the terms of the deed after their more powerful allies the Iroquois, whose protection the Lenape were under by an agreement between the two tribes wherein the Iroquois were the "men" and the Lenape the "women" in their relationship, (Note: The agreement which symbolically emasculated the Lenape and made them the "women" to the Iroquois' "men" is believed to have been the result of the Iroquois having defeated the Lenape in warfare some time before 1712.
-Under this agreement, the Lenape were forbidden to make war or peace treaties or to sell their own land without the permission of the Iroquois.) refused to intervene on their behalf.
+Believing they had no choice, four Lenape chiefs signed an agreement to abide by the terms of the deed after their more powerful allies the Haudenosaunee, whose protection the Lenape were under by an agreement between the two tribes wherein the Haudenosaunee were the "men" and the Lenape the "women" in their relationship, (Note: The agreement which symbolically emasculated the Lenape and made them the "women" to the Haudenosaunee "men" is believed to have been the result of the Haudenosaunee having defeated the Lenape in warfare some time before 1712.
+Under this agreement, the Lenape were forbidden to make war or peace treaties or to sell their own land without the permission of the Haudenosaunee.) refused to intervene on their behalf.
 The Penn brothers then hired the three fastest runners in the colony to take the "walk" and had paths secretly cleared and marked ahead of them.
 Two of the three runners gave up well before the allotted time ran out, but one, Edward Marshall, managed to cover about 65 miles in 18 hours, resulting in all of the Lenape's land being taken from them.

-In a 1743 communication to the governor of Pennsylvania, the Iroquois confederation overseer, Oneida chief Shikellamy, had complained about white settlers encroaching into the Susquehanna Valley.
-In that message, Shikellamy stated that the Iroquois had granted the land surrounding a Susquehanna tributary, the Juniata River, "to our cousins the Delawares (Lenape) and our brethren the Shawanese (Shawnee) for a hunting-ground, and we ourselves hunt there sometimes."
-Nevertheless, the Iroquois did not consult the Lenape or the Shawnee before selling the land eleven years later to Pennsylvania and Connecticut.
+In a 1743 communication to the governor of Pennsylvania, the Haudenosaunee overseer, Oneida chief Shikellamy, had complained about white settlers encroaching into the Susquehanna Valley.
+In that message, Shikellamy stated that the Haudenosaunee had granted the land surrounding a Susquehanna tributary, the Juniata River, "to our cousins the Delawares (Lenape) and our brethren the Shawanese (Shawnee) for a hunting-ground, and we ourselves hunt there sometimes."
+Nevertheless, the Haudenosaunee did not consult the Lenape or the Shawnee before selling the land eleven years later to Pennsylvania and Connecticut.

 Thus the Lenape found their current home sold for European settlement.
-This resulted in a rift between the Lenape and the Iroquois and caused Lenape resentment toward the German and Swiss settlers who immediately began moving into the Valley.
+This resulted in a rift between the Lenape and the Haudenosaunee and caused Lenape resentment toward the German and Swiss settlers who immediately began moving into the Valley.